Sir Richard Wallace, 1st Baronet: Move to France

 In 1825, aged seven and known as "Richard Jackson", his mother Agnes Jackson left him in Paris under the care and education of "Mie-Mie", the mother of the 4th Marquess, who lived at 1 Rue Taitbout, 50 metres from the house of her son at 2 Rue Laffitte.
 Richard lived with Mie-Mie for the next 17 years until 1842 (two years after he had fathered his own son by his mistress) and the two developed a close bond.
 The 4th Marquess mentioned in his will the kindness that Richard had shown to his mother.
 He referred to her as "Aunt" and she to him as "Dear Nephew".
-This close relationship may have been sealed by the fact that both were illegitimate, Mie-Mie being the natural daughter of the 4th Duke of Queensbury by his Italian mistress.
+This close relationship may have been sealed by the fact that both were illegitimate, Mie-Mie being the natural daughter of William Douglas, 4th Duke of Queensberry by his Italian mistress.
 "They both suffered the stigma of illegitimacy, at a time when bloodlines in humans were as important as in horses.
 They both had to endure whispered gossip the moment they turned their backs, and the trail of scandal wherever they went" (Fairweather, 2021).
 Long after her death Wallace erected a monument to Mie-Mie in Sudbourne Church (the only one there to a Hertford in 120 years of residence) in the form of the stained-glass east window depicting Mary Magdalene, the prostitute who washed Jesus's feet with oil but was also the first person to witness the Resurrection, which Fairweather (2021) suspected to be "an intentional reference to Mie-Mie's circumstances".

 Career

 Most of his youth and early manhood were spent in Paris, "where as Monsieur Richard he became a well-known figure in French society and among those who devoted themselves to matters of art".
 He was appointed by the 4th Marquess as his secretary and agent, on a salary of £500, later raised to £1,000.
 In this capacity he became expert in assessing, valuing and buying works for the famous collector.
-Before he was forty he had made his own large collection including objets d'art, bronzes, ivories and miniatures, which collection he sold profitably in Paris in 1857, in order to pay off debts.
+Before he was forty he had made his own large collection including objets d'art, bronzes, ivories and miniatures, which he sold profitably in Paris in 1857, in order to pay off debts.

 Inheritance

-In 1870 his father the 4th Marquess died without legitimate issue, and the titles and entailed estates, including Ragley Hall in Warwickshire and Sudbourne, passed under an entail to his second cousin, who became the 5th Marquess.
+In 1870 his father the 4th Marquess died without legitimate issue, and the titles and entailed estates, including Ragley Hall in Warwickshire and Sudbourne, passed under an entail to his second cousin, Francis Seymour who became the 5th Marquess.
 However Wallace inherited his father's unentailed estates and extensive collection of European art.